SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Algorithm: SENTINEL-K

-SENTINEL-K reduces to a risk-neutral algorithm if we choose both $U_A, U_E$ as identity functions, and to additive risk-sensitive algorithm if we choose $U_E$ as identity.
-Designing it to accommodate composite risk provides us this flexibility.
-We use risk-neutral SENTINEL-K to validate its efficiency to estimate return distributions, and the one with composite CVaR risk to perform risk-sensitive RL tasks.
+\textbf{Action Selection.} The algorithm always selects the action with the high composite risk $Q^C$.
+Its behaviour depends on the choice of risk measures or distortion utility functions $\UA$ and $\UE$.
+SENTINEL-K reduces to a risk-neutral algorithm if we choose both $\UA, \UE$ as identity functions, and to additive risk-sensitive algorithm if we choose $\UE$ as identity.
+Designing it to accommodate composite risk provides us the flexibility to be risk-sensitive, risk-neutral, and treating epistemic and aleatory risk with different metrics.